crossfidev/Plexus-Pool/docs/protocols/003_PsddFKi3.rst

 branch.
-From a clone of the git repository, a minimal update command is ``git checkout mainnet && git pull && eval $(opam env) && make build-deps && make``.
-Tezos binaries (node, client, baker, endorser, etc) should not be running while you re-compile.
+From a clone of the git repository, a minimal update command is ``git checkout mainnet && git pull && eval $(opam env) && make build-deps && make``. mineplex binaries (node, client, baker, endorser, etc) should not be running while you re-compile.
-If using the script ``mainnet.sh`` based on docker provided at https://gitlab.com/tezos/tezos, simply do ``./mainnet.sh restart`` as every call to mainnet.sh checks for updates and updates if necessary.
+If using the script ``mainnet.sh`` based on docker provided at https://gitlab.com/mineplex/mineplex, simply do ``./mainnet.sh restart`` as every call to mainnet.sh checks for updates and updates if necessary.

 The node will automatically switch over to the new protocol at block